Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 Fishers are forest-dwelling mammals in a family that includes weasels, mink, martens, and otters.
 They are about the size of a large house-cat and are light brown to dark blackish-brown.
 The fisher has a long body with short legs and a long bushy tail.

-Learn about the Pacific fisher in our StoryMap Journal
+Learn about the West Coast DPS of fisher in our StoryMap Journal

 article here.
 Photo Credit: Jon Myatt/USFWS